 Participants were given a list of 30 dinosaur names, selected for their complex spelling and confusing pronounciation.
 The challenge was to read all the names aloud as quickly as possible.

-Audio of each contestant's attempt may be found below, along with their official time.
+Audio of each contestant’s attempt may be found below, along with their official time.
 (Some recordings are easier to hear than others due to the interference of background noise.)
-Due to the large number of recordings, it may take a bit of time to load them all.
-This page works better on Chrome or Safari and less well on Firefox.

 This challenge not only tests how easily people can pronounce these complex names, but also gives a sense of how people think they are pronounced.
-Dinosaur names are chimeric fabrications from many languages, including Greek, Latin, Chinese, and people's own names, so there really is no one way to say them correctly; dinosaur books routinely give different "official" pronounciations of even the most popular names.
+Dinosaur names are chimeric fabrications from many languages, including Greek, Latin, Chinese, and people’s own names, so there really is no one way to say them correctly; dinosaur books routinely give different “official” pronunciations of even the most popular names.

-The Contestants, in order from shortest to longest:
+The contestants, from shortest to longest: